|

 Edibility: Edible.

-Comments: This species may be confused with Pluteus
+Comments: This species may be confused with darker

-cervinus but P. cervinus is not as dark and lacks the dark
+specimens of Pluteus cervinus but P. cervinus lacks the

 Figure 1.
 The dark brown cap and white, immature gills of